 A successful insurance claim or personal injury case in Colorado for a hit-and-run car accident could result in damages, or financial compensation, for the following:

-If you’re wondering how much your case is worth, ask a Lakewood accident attorney at Fang Law Firm for a case evaluation.
+If you’re wondering how much your case is worth, ask a Lakewood accident attorney at Fang Accident Lawyers for a case evaluation.
 The value of your personal injury claim will depend on factors such as the gravity of your injuries, whether you have a permanent disability, if the police locate the driver and the insurance policies available.
 In some personal injury cases, you may be able to recover punitive damages.

 You should report a hit and run accident to the police immediately by calling 911 while you are still at the scene of the crash.
 Then, you have 60 days to file an accident report with the Colorado Department of Motor Vehicles.
 You can do this online or in person.
 To file a car insurance claim, you should contact the correct insurance company as soon as possible.
 Some car insurance companies have tight filing deadlines, but most require “prompt” reporting.